-Proposals for new undergraduate degree programs require review by Manitoba Education and Training, Post-Secondary Education Workforce and Development (PSEWD) prior to final approval for implementation by the Office of the Provost and Vice-President (Academic).
+Proposals for new undergraduate degree programs require review by Manitoba Education and Training (MET), Post-Secondary Education Workforce and Development prior to final approval for implementation by the Office of the Provost and Vice-President (Academic).
 The unit proposing the new program should review the below for information on the program approval process as well as for instructions on accessing the documentation required to but forward a program proposal.

 Stage 1: Preliminary Proposal and Statement of Intent